Skip to main content

 What drives long-distance pet transport pricing

-• Pet size and breed: Larger pets need bigger crates, more vehicle space, and more frequent stops.
-Brachycephalic breeds add risk premium.
+• Pet size and breed: larger pets need bigger crates, more vehicle space, and more frequent stops.
+Brachycephalic breeds add a risk premium.

-• Shared vs private vehicle: Shared transport (the operator picks up multiple pets along the route) cuts cost ~40%; private dedicated transport runs straight through.
+• Shared vs private vehicle: shared transport (the operator picks up multiple pets along the route) cuts cost roughly 40%, while private dedicated transport runs straight through.

 Ground transport vs air cargo: when each makes sense